Breaking the Back of Free Enterprise

 The ensuing financial market collapse in the weeks ahead of the 2008 presidential election resulted in the selection of a charismatic radical Leftist community organizer as president of the United States.

-Commenting on the agenda of his newly elected boss, White House Chief of Staff Rahm Emanuel said infamously, "Never allow a crisis to go to waste."
-And they haven't.
+Commenting on the agenda of his newly elected boss, White House Chief of Staff Rahm Emanuel said infamously, “You don’t ever want a crisis to go to waste; it’s an opportunity to do things you think you could not do before.”
+And they haven’t.

 It is no small irony that on the very day Obama asserted the economy is “headed in the right direction,” the non-partisan Congressional Budget Office reported, based on the implementation of Obama’s “economic recovery” agenda thus far, that the current accumulation of debt will exceed 100 percent of gross domestic production by 2025, and will total almost twice GDP by 2035.
 Of course, if one includes the Social Security “lockbox” IOU, the national debt is already 92 percent of GDP.